Holistic Equine Dentistry

 So in summary:

-A total of 24 teeth come out from the time of 2 to 4 1/2 yeas old .
-The bit is most painful until they are 3, but the whole mouth is in this tooth process until they are 5.
-The bumps under the jowl are the teeth trying to cut through the gum to come down and knock out the caps.
+The most crucial time in a horses mouth is when many trainers are starting youngsters from 2 to 4 1/2 yeas old .
+The bit can be most painful until they are 3, and the whole mouth is in this tooth erupting process until they are 5.
+The bumps under the jowl are the teeth trying to cut through the gum to come up and knock out the caps.

 .